-The idea is to reach out to under-served leads in your CRM/database that sales reps have no time to reach out to.
-The AI sifts out hand-raisers and high-intent leads who are ready for a sales conversation, then routes them to the sales team.
+The idea is to reach out to neglected leads in your CRM.
+Leads that sales reps have no time to reach out to.
+Conversica's AI assistant sifts out hand-raisers and high-intent leads who are ready for a sales conversation, then routes them to the sales team.

 With this premise established, you realize that there are only three established players in the space:

 It's hard to distinguish the differences among their offerings from a cursory glance at their website homepages.

 Exceed.ai has the same value proposition as Saleswhale and Conversica...or does it?

 However, if you dig deeper, you will realize they each focus on different target segments.
 Each platform works better for different types of companies, with different needs.
 Hint: look at the kind of customers they serve, from the logos on their website and on G2.